PRISM: The Story

 Eventually, they needed to find a name for their band.
 Four options had been suggested; these quickly became two, and then the final one was chosen at random.
 PRISM was born.

-There were various rhythm guitarists and vocalists that came and went over the coming few months, until in around February 2018 they were joined by Kevin (singer & frontman), followed shortly by Gary (rhythm guitar), Tony (keyboards), and Nick, who replaced the original drummer.
+There were various rhythm guitarists and vocalists that came and went over the coming few months, until in around February 2018 they were joined by Freddie (singer & frontman), followed shortly by Gary (rhythm guitar), Tony (keyboards), and Nick, who replaced the original drummer.

 Although new to keyboards, Tony was an experience bands man, having played in countless bands over the years.
 Right after his first practice with PRISM he quickly put the us all straight on a few things, and provided the guidance and catalyst to progress us to being a gigging band.